benbaptist/minecraft-wrapper/README.md

     To start wrapper using your passphrase:</br>
     `python Wrapper.py --passphrase "my special passphrase - keep this a secret!"`

-    To disable password encryption with bcrypt, use "none" for the passphrase:</br>
+    To disable password encryption, use "none" for the passphrase:</br>
     `python Wrapper.py --passphrase none`

-    If bcrypt and cryptography are not installed or the start up passphrase is disabled by specifying "none", Wrapper.py will handle all passwords in plain text and will not prompt the user for a password.
+    If the start up passphrase is disabled by specifying "none", Wrapper.py will handle all passwords in plain text and will not prompt the user for a password.
 Otherwise, if a passphrase is not supplied, Wrapper will prompt for one:
     ```
     please input a master passphrase for Wrapper.
 This passphrase will be used to encrypt
      all passwords in Wrapper.